zerosquaredio/arty/35t/tutorial_vivado_2019.1.md

 -   Open Hardware Manager
 -   Program device with generated bitstream V:\hardware\m3_for_arty_a7\m3_for_arty_a7\m3_for_arty_a7.runs\impl_1\m3_for_arty_a7_wrapper.bit

-Flip the switches and press the buttons - LEDs changing means that default software is running on the M3 core and handling interrupts properly.
+Flip the switches and press the buttons - LEDs changing means that default software is running on the M3 core and handling interrupts properly!

 ### Keil Software Flow: